-Johnny Depp ‘Doing Great’ Responds To Claims He Squandered Millions
+Johnny Depp ‘Doing Great,’ Responds To Claims He Squandered Millions

 Johnny Depp has experienced a year of turmoil since things went sour with his now-ex-wife Amber Heard.
-The two became embroiled in a bitter divorce in the summer of last year after claims had swirled that the former star couple were headed for a split.
+The two became embroiled in a bitter divorce in the summer of last year after claims swirled that the couple were headed for a split.

-To add to the negative press were the allegations brought against Depp by Heard who claimed the Pirates of the Caribbean star had physically abused her over the course of their relationship and short-lived marriage.
-What followed were restraining orders and low-blows delivered by each legal team to the other, until the point that an agreement and settlement was essentially forced on the feuding exes in early January,
+To add to the negative press were the allegations brought against Depp by Heard, who claimed the Pirates of the Caribbean star had physically abused her over the course of their relationship.
+What followed were restraining orders and low-blows delivered by each legal team to the other, until an agreement and settlement were essentially forced on the feuding exes in early January.

 Johnny Depp Refuses to Pay Amber Heard More Money in Divorce: She’s Trying to ‘Extend Her 15 Minutes of Fame’ -… https://t.co/vkHEJ1KxGG